The Doctrine of the Mean 中庸

 20. The Duke of Ai asked about government.
 Confucius said: “The records of the governments of Wen and Wu are on the ancient tablets.
 When they had the right people, the government functioned, and when they didn't have the right people, government failed.
 When people are right, the government flourishes; when the ground is right, plants flourish; the governments of Wen and Wu flourished like fast-growing weeds.”

 Thus, if your rank is low, and you do not have the support of those in power, you cannot hope to have an influence on government.
-Therefore the Superior man cannot but cultivate his character.
+Therefore the Noble Man cannot but cultivate his character.

 Wanting to cultivate his character, he cannot do it without serving his parents.
 Wanting to serve his parents, he cannot do it without understanding others.
 Wanting to understand others, he cannot do it without understanding Heaven.